Home

 Yacon

-Yacon - the Bolivian Sunroot - is an unusual vegetable eaten for over 1,500 years in the Andes, but virtually unknown in the U.S. This delicious root is surprisingly sweet, and is also very juicy and crisp.
+Yacon - the Bolivian Sunroot - is an unusual vegetable eaten for over 1,500 years in the Andes mountains, but virtually unknown elsewhere.
+This delicious root is surprisingly sweet, and is also very juicy and crisp.
 It's sort of like eating a water chestnut that is almost as sweet as an apple or melon.
-Yacon contains a low-calorie sugar substitute that makes it perfect for weight loss plans or for diabetics.
-The plants are very high-yielding and easy to grow.
-You're not likely to find Yacon in markets, but now you can grow your own supply at home!
+Yacon contains a low-calorie sugar substitute that makes it perfect for weight loss plans or low-sugar diets.
+The plants are high-yielding and easy to grow.
+You're not likely to find this rare veggie in markets, but now you can grow your own supply at home!

 Yacon